If you have to buy it, get the best deal!

 The VIB sale is an event around the beginning to middle of November.
-It is only available to VIB and Rouge members.
-Everything gets discounted by 20%.
+It is available to all levels since 2017.
+Everything gets discounted by 20% for VIB and Rouge and 15% for Beauty Insider members.
 Short of gift cards, there are no exclusions.
 This is my absolute favorite time to shop Sephora, because there is no limit to how many times you can shop the sale.
 Many stores with 20% discounts on prestige items have restrictions or limits on how many times you can shop.
 Sephora does not!
 If something is out of stock when you place your order and comes in stock later (during the sale), you can grab it.
 When there is a private VIB Rouge event for the VIB Sale (it got canceled in 2015), Rouge clients who shop in person can stack the discount with a GWP item.
 It is usually a bag, and the bag has samples (at times).
 Sometimes, it even allows you to add the free VIB Rouge tote with the discount online.
 In 2015, there was an open event (different from a private/closed event), and the bag was only available during the event.

 The best deal stacking comes from the Christmas gift cards.
 As mentioned above, all Beauty Insiders get a gift card.
 Although these gift cards have purchase minimums and expiration dates, they are actual gift cards.
 That means you can redeem them with a separate promo code.
 It also means you pay tax on the full amount, so there is one caveat to the silver lining.
 Discount codes (like those for the Love Note and VIB sale) remove their amount before tax calculates.